knstmrd/VT-relaxation/README.md

 # VT relaxation time computation

 Python code to compute VT relaxation times using a kinetic theory based definition, as developed in [Kustova, E. V., and G. P. Oblapenko.
 "Mutual effect of vibrational relaxation and chemical reactions in viscous multitemperature flows."
-Physical Review E, 2016](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.93.033127)
+Physical Review E, 2016](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.93.033127) and [G. P. Oblapenko.
+"Calculation of Vibrational Relaxation Times Using a Kinetic Theory Approach."
+The Journal of Physical Chemistry A, 2018](http://doi.org/10.1021/acs.jpca.8b09897).

 More specifically, it computes the either the averaging operator over all possible one-quantum VT transitions using the [Forced Harmonic Oscillator model](https://arc.aiaa.org/doi/abs/10.2514/2.6302) and the [Variable Soft Sphere model with recent collision parameters](https://aip.scitation.org/doi/abs/10.1063/1.4939719) to calculate the transition cross-sections.